Frequently Asked Questions

 The show lasts approximately 25 minutes.
 Please note: there is no toilet.

 When booking a time slot or buying a ticket, you chose the language in which you want to visit the show.
-The show is available in Dutch, French, German and English.
+The show is available in Dutch, French, German, English, Russian, Spanish or Italian.
 Unfortunately it is not possible to chose multiple languages per show.
 Are you part of a group of people who don’t speak the same language?
 We could split the group.
 Please ask our hosts upon entry.

 Yes, the experience is at one floor and is wheelchair accessible.